In 1938, aspiring author Frances Turnbull sent a copy of one of her stories to Francis Scott Fitzgerald.

 Because this is another one of those things they don’t teach you in creative writing classes: that the moment you sell your heart nothing could ever make things right again.
 Because when you sell your heart, you’re not doing it for money, or fame, or glory.
 You’re doing it because it’s the only way to make something worthwhile.

-At that particular point in time, when not only there was nothing to lose, but there was also nothing to gain from this life, I could afford to write everything I wanted.
-Also, because no one in my immediate world was willing to read what I wrote, I could write about anything.
+At that particular point in time, when not only there was nothing to lose, but there was also nothing to gain from this life, I could afford to write anything I wanted.
+Also, because no one in my immediate world was willing to read what I wrote, I could write about everything, from life to death, to love, to depression, to anxiety, to the inner workings of a creative.

 The things you can write when you’re certain no one’s ever going to read them…